ben-smith14/DepthVisor/README.md

 7. Once this has finished processing, you can then run this file by double-clicking on it.

-8. For the best performance when running the application, it is recommended that the Kinect V2 is connected to your computer for at least a few seconds before running the application.
+8. For the best performance, it is recommended that the Kinect V2 is connected to your computer for at least a few seconds before running the application.

 **User Instructions:**